NickVonImhof/custom-enchants/README.md

 - #### Explosive Touch
     - Max lvl: 4
     - Cause an explosion on any entity you hit.
 Higher levels will increase the size of the explosion.
-(Note: this explosion will damage you as well!!
+(Note: this explosion will damage you!!
 Usage with Reach is recommended.)

 - #### Reach
     - Max lvl: 2
-    - Increases the range that you can hit entities from. higher levels will further increase the range.
+    - Increases the range that you can hit entities from.
+Higher levels will further increase the range.

 - #### Vitality Touch
     - Max lvl: 3
-    - Effect any entity you hit with Instant Health.
+    - Cause any entity you hit to gain health.
 Higher levels will increase the strength of the effect.

 ### Shield